 Labyrinth Guide

-The Lord’s Labyrinth was introduced on March 4, 2016, as part of the Ascendancy expansion to Path of Exile which added new content and features such as Ascendancy Classes & Labyrinth Enchantments.
+The Lord’s Labyrinth was introduced on March 4, 2016, as part of the Ascendancy expansion to Path of Exile which added new content and features such as Ascendancy Classes & Transfigured Gems.
 Unlike most areas in the game, the Labyrinth's layout is randomised every 24 hours and will otherwise remain the exact same for all players during that period of time.
 The Labyrinth is a very iconic part of the game due to its unconventional gameplay and Hardcore-like nature; the penalty for dying in the Labyrinth is having to start it over from the beginning!

-There are four different versions of Izaro's Labyrinth and they must all be completed in order to gain your eight Ascendancy points for your Class.
+There are four different versions of Izaro's Labyrinth and they must all be completed in order to gain the eight Ascendancy points for your Class.
 The first three versions can be unlocked by completing the Trials of Ascendancy that are located throughout the Campaign.
-The fourth version, known as the Eternal Labyrinth, can be entered at any time after completing the campaign by paying the entry cost of 1x Offering to the Goddess

-• Tribute to the Goddess
+- Tribute to the Goddess

-• Gift to the Goddess
+- Gift to the Goddess

-• Dedication to the Goddess
+- Dedication to the Goddess

 The Trials of Ascendancy